Endless Night (novel): Agatha Christie's Marple adaptation

 Although the book did not feature Miss Marple, the novel was an extension of a Miss Marple story called "The Case of the Caretaker".
 It was filmed as part of the sixth series of Agatha Christie's Marple, starring Julia McKenzie.
 It aired first on Argentina's Film&Arts on Wednesday 20 November 2013, Australia's ABC on Sunday 22 December 2013, and aired on ITV on Sunday 29 December 2013.
 This adaptation by Kevin Elyot remains fairly faithful to the book, although with the exception of adding Miss Marple.

 French adaptation

 A French adaptation as part of the television series Les Petits Meurtres d'Agatha Christie was planned for 2021.

 Television adaptation

-In May 2025, a television series was greenlit by BBC and BritBox International.
+In May 2025 a television series was greenlit by BBC and BritBox International.
 Sarah Phelps will adapt for Mammoth Screen while Fifth Season has worldwide rights.
 Filming will occur later on in the year.

+New film version

+In December 2025 it was announced that a new film adaptation would be made for Studiocanal.
+It is set to be adapted by Emily Siegel, and directed by Jonathan Entwistle.